ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/progress_vdan.md

  - * InputPortValueHolder - decompose to received ValueAdds and include port.offset, deliverableFlow.isTangible, port.batchSize
  - OutputPortValueHolder - decompose to provided ValueAdds and include deliverableFlow.duration, port.batchSize
  - Activity - one per activity, decompose to ResourceUses, duration, MeasuredCharacteristics of Activity.capability

+##Collapse/Expand
+ - Make collaboration outputPorts expandable and put valueadds in them, change to rectangle
+ - Make store outputPorts expandable and put valueadds in them